raybellis/draft-bellis-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

 However, the only documented exceptions within {{!RFC1035}} relate to the IQuery Opcode, where the request has "an empty question section" (QDCOUNT == 0), and "zero, one, or multiple domain names for the specified resource as QNAMEs in the question section".

-The IQuery OpCode was formally obsoleted in {{!RFC3425}}.
+The IQuery OpCode was made obsolete in {{!RFC3425}}.

 In the absence of clearly expressed normative requirements, we rely on other text in {{!RFC1035}} that makes use of the definite article or